WordPress Plugin Vulnerability Alerting

 Zero-day vulnerabilities have no public disclosure yet, so no scanner can catch them before they're known.
 Once a vulnerability hits Wordfence, CVE, or another public database, mySites.guru picks it up on the next snapshot cycle - typically within 12 hours.

-Updating vulnerable plugins across all your sites
+How do you update vulnerable WordPress plugins across all your sites?

 Finding the vulnerability is half the job.
 Fixing it across 50 or 200 sites is where the time goes.
 If you’ve disabled automatic updates to keep control over what runs on your sites, you’ll want to push vulnerable plugin updates manually as soon as a patch is available.